Apple convinced an entire generation that computers could be beautiful. Then they shipped Notes.

 Apple Notes works.
 It syncs across devices.
 It has search.
 It does everything a notes app should do.
 But, it now feels like software produced rather than designed.

 Compare Notes to the original iPhone's interface—the app that made skeuomorphism feel magical before flat design flattened everything into corporate sterility.
-Notes has no personality, only functional delight, but no reason to make you want to open it apart from the need to find brain dumped information.
+Notes now feels as if it has no personality, only functional purpose, but no reason to make you want to open it apart from the need to find brain dumped information.

 This is functional software, not beautifully functional software.
 Apple used to know the difference.